AdobeDocs/developer-distribute/src/pages/overview/guides/plugin_id.md

 ## Starting from the Adobe UXP Developer Tool (UDT)

-Create a plugin in UDT and click "Distribute".
-From the [Developer Distribution home page](/distribute/home), create a new listing and simply copy the unique plugin ID generated, then insert that plugin ID into your plugin package manifest file.
+Build your plugin using UDT and once you are ready to publish click on ‘Share on marketplace’.
+From the Developer Distribution home page, create a new listing and simply copy the unique plugin ID generated.
+Replace the ID in your plugin package manifest with the copied plugin ID.

 ## Starting from Adobe Developer Distribution

 Create a new listing from the [Developer Distribution home page](/distribute/home) and download a starter package from the "Listing Overview" page, which will automatically contain the new plugin ID.
-Add the plugin executable to the starter package and upload plugin.

 ## Starting from Adobe Developer Console